Skip to main content

 Sixteen four-credit courses or the equivalent, plus a two-credit course, Colloquium on Teaching Practices, normally taken in the fall of the G3 year, including:

-• six additional graduate seminars (HISTSCI 2000-level or seminars “primarily for graduate students” in other departments), of which:
+- Six additional graduate seminars (HISTSCI 2000-level or seminars “primarily for graduate students” in other departments), of which:

-• four must be offered by the department
+- Four must be offered by DHS.

-• Eight electives, of which up to five may be graduate-level reading courses in the history of science or other divisions, departments, or committees
+- Eight electives, of which up to five may be graduate-level reading courses in the history of science or other divisions, departments, or committees

 Research Papers